 Unlike in the Anglo-American university system, Germany universities do not offer full-coverage scholarships.
 Funding for scholarships is pooled together at German universities and awarded to suitable applicants by the DAAD.
 There are a number of institutions, such as foundations, that offer scholarships for suitable applicants.
 You can find a complete overview of available scholarship programs under Scholarships and Funding.

-RWTH Aachen does not charge tuition fees from international students.
+RWTH does not charge international students tuition fees.
 The Federal State of North Rhine-Westphalia assumes the cost of study for this group of students.
-However the university does charge a fee for the student body.
+However, the University does charge a fee for the student body.
 You can read more about this fee on the page Semester fees and Contributions.

 What course of study is right for me?